Jack Anawak: Return to federal politics

 In 2015, Anawak announced his intent to take back his old riding, now renamed Nunavut, in the 2015 election.
 This time, he ran as the candidate of the New Democratic Party.
 He came second in the race.

 Popular culture

 When the Canadian two-dollar coin was introduced, a number of nicknames were suggested.
 Jack Anawak proposed the name "Nanuq" [nanook, polar bear] in honour of Canadian Inuit and their northern culture; however, this culturally meaningful proposal went largely unnoticed beside the simple, mass-appeal "Twonie/Toonie".

+Municipal politics

+Anawak was elected to Iqaluit City Council in the 2023 municipal election.

 Canadian Ambassador for Circumpolar Affairs

 Anawak served as Canadian Ambassador for Circumpolar Affairs from January 2004 until 2006 when the position was discontinued by the Harper government.
 Its functions were transferred to the bureaucratic level.